brpo01/wordpress-lvm-6/wordpress-lvm-6.md

 ```
 - When the prompt is loaded and it asks for a command, type `n` to create the partition.
 The most important option we have to update is what type of partition we want this disk to be.
 By default it is configured to be a Linux filesystem disk, but we will have to configure it to a Linux LVM disk by using hex code `8E00`, this is gdisks' hex code for Linux LVM.
 To save your configuration type `w` and this will write your configuration onto those volumes.

-- To make the conversion of our partitions into logical volumes, the logical volume manager pacage has to be installed.
+- To make the conversion of our partitions into logical volumes, the logical volume manager package has to be installed.

 ```
 $ sudo yum install lvm2